 No?
 Don’t sweat it.
 Throughout history, many of the most legendary thinkers didn’t look like geniuses in the classroom.
 Picasso got bad grades.
 Einstein had trouble with speech.
 Beethoven struggled with spelling.

-But you should be concerned if you don’t at least have a plan to provide appropriate challenges and support for your most advanced students.
+be concerned if you don’t at least have a plan to provide appropriate challenges and support for your most advanced students.
 There are some strict guidelines and compliance requirements dictating the types and amount of support that students with disabilities receive in our schools – but what about the prodigies?
 More often than not, it's up to the individual district (or even school) to come up with a plan that works.

 For context, here's a little background on the history of educating gifted and talented students, right up to where we stand today.
 No time for background knowledge?

 What’s the history?

 The U.S. has a rollercoaster history with its advanced learners.
 We led the way in 19th century gifted education, considering it a type of special education for high ability learners.
 In recent years, we’ve lost our position as a frontrunner in gifted education.

 The emphasis on closing the equality gap in No Child Left Behind (NCLB) led to many school districts reallocating funds from G&T in favor of struggling and economically disadvantaged students.
 In a perfect world, this wouldn't be a decision we would have to make, but no matter how you look at it, gifted and talented programs were scaled

 back in the past 20 years to free up money for other things.

 Around the world, others have stepped up their games.
 Hong Kong’s